suragch/learndart.dev/source/server/deploy-dart-server-to-vps/index.md

 }
 ```

-For requests coming in for `myapp.learndart.dev`, you'll serve web content from the `html` folder you created earlier for this site.
-However, there is also a special location block for `/api` requests.
+For requests coming in for `myapp.learndart.dev`, you'll serve web content from the `html` folder you created earlier.
+However, there's also a special location block for `/api` requests.
 That means any request coming in for `myapp.learndart.dev/api` will be proxied (forwarded) to an internal server (localhost) listening on port 8080.
 This is where your Dart server will be running in a Docker container.

 Repeat the other steps for enabling this site: